otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 7. Now we want to select 1,000 loci randomly from the results and save these loci into a file.
 We can easily do this using the shell given a list of catalog IDs output in the previous step.
-The populations.sumstats.tsv file gives a list of all polymorphic loci.
+The `populations.sumstats.tsv` file gives a list of all polymorphic loci.
 Use the ```cat, grep, cut, sort, uniq, shuf, and head``` commands to generate a list of 1000 random loci.
 Save this list of loci as  ```whitelist.txt```, that we can feed back into populations.
 This operation can be done in a single shell command.
-That sounds challenging, but the instructions below should help you create one command with several pipes to create that whitelist.txt.
+That sounds challenging, but the instructions below should help you create one command with several pipes to create that `whitelist.txt`.
 Create that command step by step:

    • First, use ``` cat``` to concatenante  ```stacks/populations.sumstats.tsv```.